StackVista/stackstate-docs/use/health-state-and-alerts/set-up-alerting.md

 2. Click **ADD EVENT HANDLER**.
 3. Select the trigger event and event handler:
     - **On event** - the type of [state change events](#state-change-events) that should trigger an alert or automated action.
-    - **Run event handler** - the event handler function that should run whenever the selected event type is generated:
+    - **Run event handler** - the [event handler function](/configure/topology/event-handlers.md#event-handler-functions) that should run whenever the selected event type is generated.
+StackState ships with event handler functions that can send a message via email, Slack or SMS, or POST to a webhook.
+You can also create your own.
-        - **Email**: Send an email alert to a specified email address.
-Note that an [SMTP server must be configured](/configure/topology/configure-email-alerts.md) in StackState to send email alerts.
-        - **HTTP webhook POST**: Send an HTTP POST request to a specified URL.
-        - **Slack**: Send a notification to a specified Slack webhook URL.
-        - **SMS**: Send an SMS alert (MessageBird) to a specified phone number.6.
-Enter the required details, these will vary according to the event handler function you have selected.
-        - **Custom**: Create your own [custom event handler function](/configure/topology/event-handlers.md#create-a-custom-event-handler-function).
 4. Enter the required details, these will vary according to the event handler function you have selected.
 5. Click **SAVE**.